j-ameswong/PerspectivePractice/README.md

 # PerspectivePractice
-A simple script which generates 3D perspective drawing practice for my sister
+A simple script which generates 3D art perspective drawing practice for my sister

 Pygame is required to be installed